A Schematic Definition of Quantum Polynomial Time Computability: Background, Motivation, and the Main Results

 Unlike classical computation on natural numbers (equivalently, \emph{strings} over finite alphabets by appropriate coding schemata), quantum computation is a series of certain manipulations of a single vector in a finite-dimensional Hilbert space and we need only high precision to approximate each function in $\fbqp$ by such a vector.
 This fact allows us to choose a different set of schemata (initial quantum functions and construction rules) to capture the essence of quantum computation.
 In Section \ref{sec:open-question}, we will discuss this issue using an example of a general form of the \emph{quantum Fourier transform} (QFT).
-This transform may not be ``exactly'' computed in our current framework of $\squareqp$ but we can easily expand $\squareqp$ to compute the generalized QFT exactly by including an additional initial quantum function, such as $CROT$ (controlled rotation).
+This transform may not be ``exactly'' computed in our current framework of $\squareqp$ but we can easily expand $\squareqp$ to compute the generalized QFT exactly if we include an additional initial quantum function, such as $CROT$ (controlled rotation).

-Concerning future research on the current subject, we will discuss new directions of the subject, including two applications of our main theorem.
-Our schematic definition provides not only a different way of describing languages and functions computable quantumly in polynomial time but also a simple way of measuring the ``descriptional'' complexity of a given language or a function restricted to instances of specified length.
+Concerning future research on the current subject, we will discuss in Section \ref{sec:applications} four new directions of the subject.
+Our schematic definition provides not only a different way of describing languages and functions computable quantumly in polynomial time but also a simple way of measuring the ``descriptional'' complexity of a given language and a function restricted to instances of specified length.
 This new complexity measure will be useful to prove basic properties of $\hatsquareqp$-functions in Section \ref{sec:recursive-def}.
 Its future application will be briefly discussed in Section \ref{sec:descriptional-complexity}.

 Kleene \cite{Kle59,Kle63} defined recursive functionals of higher types by extending the aforementioned recursive functions on natural numbers.
 A more general study of \emph{higher-type functionals} has been conducted in computational complexity theory for decades \cite{Con73,CK89,Meh76,Tow90,Yam95}.
 In a similar spirit, our schematic definition enables us to study \emph{higher-type quantum functionals}.
 In Section \ref{sec:type-2-functional}, using \emph{oracle functions} (\emph{function oracles} or \emph{oracles}), we will define type-2 quantum functionals, which may guide us to a rich field of research in the future.